 When exercising in water, you work against 12 times the resistance of air, according to an article published in “American Fitness” in 1996.
 Simply kicking and cupping the water helps contribute to muscle development, which translates into a higher metabolism and healthier body.
 Many water aerobics classes incorporate equipment like water paddles, noodles, single or double buoys, and kickboards to further induce strength gains.
 Push-ups or triceps dips performed on the pool deck also help build strength.

-So, whether you want to just relax or exercise Club USA’s aquatic area offers fun and activities for everyone.
+So, whether you want to just relax or exercise, Club USA’s aquatic area in Littleton offers fun and activities for everyone.